Humility Is Less of Ourselves

 When I reflect on the people who’ve made the deepest impression on me throughout my life, they share this quality: they’re comfortable talking about themselves when asked, but they’re naturally more inclined to listen than to dominate conversation.
 Their focus extends outward rather than constantly turning back toward themselves.

-This quality is increasingly rare in a world where we’re encouraged to build personal brands, curate our image, and broadcast our thoughts on everything from breakfast choices to political opinions.
+This feels rarer now, when so much of life online nudges us to turn ourselves into a brand.
 Yet the most meaningful connections I’ve experienced have been with people who seem refreshingly unconcerned with how they’re perceived—people who are present in conversation rather than performing for an invisible audience.

-Perhaps the greatest irony is that those who practice this kind of humility often end up being more influential than those actively seeking influence.
+And people like this often do end up carrying more weight than the ones chasing influence.
 When we encounter someone who truly sees us—who listens without calculating what to say next, who expresses genuine interest without ulterior motives—we tend to value their perspective more highly.

 This doesn’t mean we should never share our experiences or insights.
-But it suggests that the path to meaningful connection might involve less self-promotion and more genuine curiosity about the world beyond ourselves.
+It probably means talking about ourselves a little less and paying more attention to what’s outside our own skin.
 True humility isn’t thinking less of yourself—it’s thinking of yourself less.

-In a culture that celebrates visibility and self-promotion, choosing to listen more than you speak, to be genuinely curious about others, and to resist the urge to make everything about yourself might be a quiet form of counterculture.
-It’s also, perhaps, a path to deeper satisfaction than endless self-promotion could ever provide.
+In a culture that celebrates visibility and self-promotion, listening more than you speak and resisting the urge to make everything about yourself is a small act of rebellion.
+It also makes for a better way to move through the world than endless self-promotion.